davidgiven/cpm65/README.md

 ### BBC Micro notes

+  - To run, do SHIFT+BREAK.

+  - Alternatively, if you're on a Tube system, do:

+    ```
+    MODE 3
+    *!BOOT
+    ```

+  - Alternatively alternatively, if you're on a Master system, do:

+    ```
+    MODE 131
+    *DISK
+    *!BOOT
+    ```

   - It'll autodetect the amount of available memory.
-If you're on a Master or Tube system, I'd suggest making sure you're in mode 0 or 3 before running.
-    On a BBC Micro... well, it _will_ run in mode 0, but you'll only get a 2.5kB TPA!
-I suggest mode 7.
-On the Electron you have to use mode 6 which gives you 14kB of TPA, which isn't enough to run the assembler.
+If you're _not_ on a Tube or Master system with shadow RAM, then your screen mode will consume TPA space.
+On a stock BBC Micro it _will_ run in mode 0, but you'll only get a 2.5kB TPA!
+Mode 7 will work better here.
+It will work on the Electron, but you'll have to use mode 6 which will leave you 14kB of TPA.
+That's unfortunately not enough to run the assembler.

   - The CP/M file system is stored in a big file (called cpmfs).
 This will expand up to the size defined in diskdefs: currently, 192kB (the largest